Dr. Heidi Noels and Dr. Yvonne Döring receive the W.H. Hauss Award from the DGAF

 Complementary approach of our Transregional Collaborative Research Center to investigate in both the circulation and the myocardium the mechanisms underlying increased cardiovascular risk in CKD patients.

-Project C-01: Vitamin K-dependent mechanisms of cardiovascular calcification in CKD
+Project C-01: Modifying the vitamin K system to halt/regress cardiovascular calcification in CKD patients

-Project C-04: Characterization and validation of mediators affecting myocardial infarction and vascular calcification in CKD
+Project C-04: Clinical translation of the identified mediators affecting myocardial infarction and vascular calcification in CKD

-Project C-07: CKD and coagulation: dysregulation of the alternative complement pathway
+Project C-07: Modulation of the dysregulated alternative complement pathway in CKD

 Patients with CKD display alterations in the coagulation system resulting in an increased thrombotic and bleeding risk, which causes an augmented cardiovascular risk in these patients.
-We recently demonstrated incorporation of complement C3 into fibrin clots, leading to a prothrombotic clot structure with thinner fibrin fibres and resistance to fibrinolysis.
-Recent findings raised the hypothesis that not only complement C3 itself but also complement activation may play an important role in prothrombotic clot alterations in CKD.
-This project will study the hypothesis that a dysregulation of the alternative complement pathway in CKD results in a prothrombotic phenotype and thereby increased cardiovascular risk in CKD patients.
+We recently demonstrated the incorporation of complement C3 into fibrin clots, leading to a prothrombotic clot structure with thinner fibrin fibers and resistance to fibrinolysis.
+Also the alternative complement pathway plays an important role in complement activation.
+Based on novel findings, this project aims to modify the dysregulated alternative complement pathway in CKD with the aim to reduce thrombotic risk in these patients.

-Project C-09: Dickkopf-3 (DKK3) as a mediator of cardiorenal injury
+Project C-09: Dickkopf-3 (DKK3) and monocytes as therapeutic targets in cardiorenal injury

-Tissue fibrosis represents a hallmark of advanced CKD and CVD leading to final organ failure.
-Recent experimental work in various CKD models has documented the crucial involvement of the Wnt/β-catenin pathway in the development of tubulointerstitial fibrosis and thus progressive CKD.
+Tissue fibrosis represents a hallmark of advanced CKD and CVD.
+Recent experimental work in various CKD models revealed the crucial involvement of the Wnt/β-catenin pathway in the development of tubulointerstitial fibrosis and thus progressive CKD.
 Dickkopf-3 (DKK3) is a member of the Dickkopf protein family, which is closely involved in the regulation of the Wnt/β-catenin signaling.
-This project aims to systematically dissect the impact of DKK3 on cardiorenal injury and to assess on whether modulation of DKK3 may provide a specific therapeutic target in the management of CKD and its cardiovascular complications.
+This project will uncover the role of DKK3 and Wnt/β-catenin signaling as well as deregulated monocytes in tissue fibrosis leading to organ dysfunction in CKD.
+We will also assess how DKK3 inhibition can be translated into a specific therapeutic target to reduce cardiovascular complications in CKD patients.

 Project area C - Circulation